iVP-GmbH/iVP-gitbook/home/ivp-planning/machines/highlighting-objects.md

 # Highlight Objects

 It can be useful to color objects to group them visually or to make specific objects stand out.
-In iVP you can do so in the [2D-panel](../user-interface/the-2d-panel.md).
+In iVP you can do so in the [2D View](../user-interface/the-2d-view.md).

 ## Coloring Objects:

-To color a [selected](select-objects.md) object, first click on the color picker icon in the [toolbar of the 2D-panel](../user-interface/the-2d-panel.md#the-toolbar-of-the-2d-panel).
+To color a [selected](select-objects.md) object, first click on the color picker icon in the [toolbar of the 2D View](../user-interface/the-2d-view.md#the-toolbar-of-the-2D View).

 ![](../../../.gitbook/assets/iVP_Planning_ObjectInteraction_HighlightsObjects.png)